esprfid/esp-rfid/README.md

 - [X] Settings Panel for Wi-Fi, IP, Hostname, NTP Client, etc
 - [X] Sync Time from Browser if there is no internet connection
 - [X] Log Access Time of Users
+- [X] WebSocket Basic Authentication
 - [ ] Password Protection or Authentication for Tags instead of relying to only UIDs (PICC Password)
 - [ ] Globalization (language support, time zone support, etc)
 - [ ] Schedule User Access
 - [ ] Use Value Blocks to check if user have enough credits for access
 - [ ] Sanity check where needed (min WPA password lenght, return status of commands to WebSocket, etc)
-- [ ] Close security holes (there are many, for example WebSocket communication is not Authenticated at all)
-- [ ] rBoot for secondary recovery program? to flash main firmware maybe?
 - [ ] Find a way to speed up DNS query for WebSocket.
 Takes a lot of time
 - [ ] Factory Reset via pin or settings page
 - [ ] SPIFFS Update from Web
 - [ ] Adapt to use case scenarios such as every entered user also need to exit and do not allow re-entry unless user exited before. (this needs multiple device RFID or ESP)
-- [ ] Switch to Async JSON.
-This may allow much larger transfers from ESP to Browser
+- [ ] rBoot for secondary recovery program? to flash main firmware maybe?

 ## Donations